-The Managing Director of Publica Group (Support) Limited is Mr David Neudegg.
-Each partner Council has a Head of Paid Service who is responsible for the partner Council services.
+The Managing Director of Publica Group (Support) Limited is Mr Jan Brittan.
+Each partner Council has a Head of Paid Service who is responsible for the partner Council services along with their other statutory officers (Section 151 Officer and Monitoring Officer).

-Publica Group (Support) Limited has commenced a transformation programme which seeks to streamline practices and the organisation to ensure the delivery of efficient and value for money services for the partner Councils.
+Publica Group (Support) Limited is delivering a transformation programme which seeks to streamline practices and the organisation to ensure the delivery of efficient and value for money services for the partner Councils.
+These project are reviewed regularly within Publica Group (Support) Limited to ensure that they are meeting the needs of the partner Councils.